Loops with exponent three in all isotopes: Introduction

 Since the notion of power of an element is not unambiguously defined in loops, in general it does not make sense to speak of the exponent of a loop.
 However, the loops we consider in this paper will satisfy the identity $xx\cdot x = x\cdot xx = \id$, and in this case we say that the loop has \emph{exponent} $3$.

 A {\em subsquare} of a latin square is a submatrix that is itself a latin square.
 In \cite{vR}, van Rees showed that no latin square of order $n$ has more than $n^2(n-1)/18$ subsquares of order $3$.
-For bounds on the number of subsquares of other orders, see \cite{BSW,BVW}.

 Our main result is the following.

 \begin{theorem} Suppose $(Q,\cdot)$ is a quasigroup of order $n$ with associated latin square $L$.
 The following conditions are equivalent: \begin{enumerate} \item $L$ has $n^2(n-1)/18$ subsquares of order $3$. \item For any two occurrences of the same symbol in $L$, there is a subsquare of order $3$ containing those two occurrences. \item Every cell in $L$ is in $(n-1)/2$ subsquares of order $3$. \item Every loop isotopic to $Q$ has exponent $3$. \item For any distinct $x,y\in Q$, $L_x^{-1}L_y$ and $R_x^{-1}R_y$ are regular permutations of order $3$. \item In any loop isotope $(Q,\circ)$ and for each nonidentity element $x\in Q$, $L_x^{\circ}$ and $R_x^{\circ}$ are regular permutations of order $3$. \item In any loop isotopic to $Q$, there are $(n-1)/2$ subloops of order $3$. \end{enumerate} \end{theorem}